vultisig/vultisig-contracts/README.md

 `Whitelist` contract will handle the initial whitelist launch and after this period, we will set `whitelist` contract address in Vultisig contract back to address(0) so tokens will be transferred without any restrictions.
 In `whitelist` contract, there's `checkWhitelist` function which checks if:

-- If `to` address is uniswap v3 pool which holds liquidity, then skip below validation logic
+- If `from` address is uniswap v3 pool which holds liquidity, then it means, this transfer is the `buy` action.
+We will apply the following WL logic.
+But if `to` address is `owner` address, then still ignore.
+Because `owner` has exclusive access like increase/decrease liquidity as well as collecting fees.
 - Token purchase is locked or not
 - Buyer is blacklisted or not
 - Buyer whitelist index is within allowed index range(starting from 1 and within 1 ~ allowedWhitelistIndex - inclusive)
-- Buyer already bought or not
 - ETH amount is greater than max address cap(default 3 ETH) or not

 Whitelist contract owner can: